-After doing the above, I didn’t feel any more pain on my hands, I feel great that my problem is being solved.
+After doing the above, I didn’t feel any more pain in my hands.
+I feel great that my problem is being solved.

 But hold on a second,

-Whenever you take part in any sort of physical activity, you need to do some weight training too.
-Weight training improves your performance and prevents you from injuries believe it or not.
+Whenever you take part in any physical activity, you need to do some weight training too.
+Weight training improves your performance and prevents you from injuries, believe it or not.

 Let’s take the example of a sprinter.
-In order for anyone to improve on their speed, he or she will need to work on their twitching muscle to give them that explosive speed right?
+For anyone to improve on their speed, they will need to work on their twitching muscle to give them that explosive speed, right?
 And how do you achieve that?
-Weight training of course.
+Weight training, of course.

-Since we are talking about wrist on this post, we are going to restrict ourselves to workouts that you can perform to improve your wrist muscle or tendons pretty obvious.
+Since we are talking about the wrist on this post, we will restrict ourselves to workouts that you can perform to improve your wrist muscle or tendons pretty obvious.

-I know that there are a lot more varieties of exercises out there but the following set of exercise helped me a lot with table tennis and Thai boxing.
+I know that there are many more exercises out there, but the following set of workouts helped me with table tennis and Thai boxing.
 (Yes, I do boxing)

-You probably heard this a hundred times before, but before you take part in any kind of physical activity, you should always warm up.
+You probably heard this a hundred times before, but before you take part in any physical activity, you should always warm-up.
 Here is a quick video showing you how to warm up your wrists and get them stronger.
-Perform the exercise for about 10 to 15 minutes but it’s up to you if you want to do more.
+Perform the exercise for about 10 to 15 minutes, but it’s up to you if you want to do more.

 The bicep curl is one of my favorite exercises.
 You only need a light dumbbell and you are ready to go.
 Check out this great video I found:

-All hand grippers come in different strength so if you feel that your wrist is really weak, I suggest you go with the lowest strength and build it up from there.
+All hand grippers come in different strengths, so if you feel that your wrist is really weak, I suggest you go with the lowest strength and build it up from there.

-When you move up to a stronger hand gripper, don’t feel disappointed if you are unable to fully close.
-It’s OK to do partial or even assisted reps until you are strong even to them without support.
+When you move up to a more robust hand gripper, don’t feel disappointed if you cannot fully close.
+It’s OK to do partial or even assisted reps until you are vital even to them without support.

 Wrist Strengthening Exercises

-Ever feel like your forearm muscles are about to give when you are playing table tennis after some times?
+Ever feel like your forearm muscles are about to give when you are playing table tennis after some time?
 Or maybe you’ve experienced wrist pain simply because you put pressure on your hands.